 When living with thyroid eye disease (TED), you might wonder if your diet can affect your symptoms.
-Also known as “Graves’ eye disease” and “Graves’ ophthalmopathy,” TED condition can raise many questions about lifestyle and nutrition.
+Also known as “Graves’ eye disease” and “Graves’ ophthalmopathy,” TED can raise many questions about lifestyle and nutrition.

 It’s also important to note that most of the research on food and the thyroid doesn’t focus on thyroid glands that produce too much thyroid hormone (hyperthyroidism).
 This is what happens in Graves’ disease and what is behind TED.
 Instead, the majority of research done focuses on other thyroid disorders, specifically on thyroids that don’t produce enough thyroid hormone (hypothyroidism).